explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     writing to the user's actual profile directory.
 See decision 15 for the full design (and why it isn't simply "delete by ownership" the way every other `Cleaner` in `ClearDataService.sys.mjs` is).
+18. **Populate the Public Hash List with a real upstream snapshot** (`62a6025eb5`) — found while syncing this document to the shared spec repository: `WICG/cross-origin-storage` has a real, actively-maintained PHL pipeline this branch's own earlier self-audit had assumed didn't exist.
+    Downloaded the published `.dat` snapshot, verified it against the upstream-published SHA-256 checksum, and wired it in as described in decision 16.
+Also added this feature's first unit test (a gtest against the real shipped data), closing part of the "no unit tests" gap from that same earlier self-audit.

 ## Deferred / follow-up work

-Narrowed three times now from the original Phase 1 scoping: list/wildcard-scope and the write-size cap landed in steps 8 and 12; persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting landed in step 13; `nsIClearDataService` integration landed in step 17.
+Narrowed four times now from the original Phase 1 scoping: list/wildcard-scope and the write-size cap landed in steps 8 and 12; persistence, real storage-budget eviction, PHL/GREASE'ing, and rate limiting landed in step 13; `nsIClearDataService` integration landed in step 17; the real Public Hash List snapshot landed in step 18.
 What's left:

 - **Real streaming writes**: a write session's bytes are still fully memory-resident during the write itself (step 12's 4 GiB cap), only reaching disk once `close()`'s `VerifyAndStore` succeeds (decision 10).
 Real streaming (a disk-backed temp file, chunked transfer without holding the full payload in either process's memory) is what would let that ceiling be raised or removed safely.
-- **A real I/O thread for persistence**: `CrossOriginStoragePersistence` does synchronous file I/O directly on the PBackground thread (documented in its own header comment) rather than dispatching to a dedicated thread the way QuotaManager does — correct but not necessarily fast under load.
+- **A real I/O thread for persistence**: `CrossOriginStoragePersistence` (and, since step 18, `CrossOriginStoragePublicHashList`'s own lazy load) does synchronous file I/O directly on the PBackground thread (documented in `CrossOriginStoragePersistence`'s own header comment) rather than dispatching to a dedicated thread the way QuotaManager does — correct but not necessarily fast under load.
+The PHL load is a one-time ~9 MiB read, not a per-request cost, so lower priority than persistence's own per-write I/O.
 - **A real eviction index**: `EnforceStorageBudget` does a full-entry-list scan-and-sort on every budget-relevant write (documented in the registry header's Phase 1 limitations note), not the incremental O(1) usage-tracking / O(log n) eviction-index a real implementation needs at scale.
-- **Populating the Public Hash List**: the gating mechanism (decision 12) is real; the list itself ships with an empty seed.
-Populating it with real, independently-verifiable public hashes is a fetch/verify/build-time-embed pipeline no implementer (including this one) has built yet.
+- **Keeping the Public Hash List snapshot current**: step 18's `data/public-hash-list.bin` is a one-time snapshot (generated `62a6025eb5`); the upstream `.dat` file is regenerated on its own schedule (a bot commit landed *during this same session*, coincidentally), and nothing here re-runs `generate_public_hash_list.py` automatically.
+A real implementation would need either a periodic re-embed (rebuild-triggered, matching the etld_data.inc-style "checked-in generated file, manually refreshed" precedent this mirrors) or a genuine runtime update mechanism -- out of scope for a first real pass.
 - **Dedicated security review pass**: per-algorithm path-safety validation reaching the trusted process, resource caps on `seek()`/`truncate()` once real disk backing exists.
 - **Settings UI**: inspect/delete individual entries from `about:preferences` or similar --